World War 1 Brochure Archival Collection

 Our Brochures cover a wide range of subjects about World War 1.
-The Topics include important addresses by VIPs, recruitment, and valuable information for discharged soldiers.
+The Topics include necessary addresses by VIPs, recruitment, and valuable information for discharged soldiers.

 George W. Wickersham, An Address to the Soldiers of the National Army, At the Dedication of the Morristown Y.M.C.A.
 Building, Camp Dix, Wrightstown, New Jersey, Sunday, September 30, 1917.

-Time and time again, the Germans had planned and plotted to "get" the Lusitania and, every time, the ocean greyhound had slipped away from them every time save when the plot was developed on Ameri can territory.
+Time and time again, the Germans had planned and plotted to "get" the Lusitania, and, every time, the ocean greyhound had slipped away from them save when the plot was developed on American territory.

 With millions of young men registered in the United States for national service, this booklet illustrates the various branches of Military and Naval life to which these youth of the land are assigned to duty.

-Camp Funston has accommodations for over 50,000 men and has been built at a cost of approximately $10,000,000.
+Camp Funston has accommodations for over 50,000 men and has been built for approximately $10,000,000.
 It is the largest of the permanently built Cantonments and consists mainly of two-story buildings.

-The volume appears at an appropriate time -- the holiday season, when the minds of every person is on the war and the part that Iowa boys must bear in the struggle is uppermost in the thoughts of all.
+The volume appears at an appropriate time -- the holiday season when the minds of every person are at war, and the part that Iowa boys must bear in the struggle is uppermost in the thoughts of all.

-The 87th Division was made up of National Army drafts from Arkansas, Louisiana and Mississippi.
+The 87th Division comprised National Army drafts from Arkansas, Louisiana, and Mississippi.
 It was organized at Camp Pike, Arkansas.

-This 1919 Booklet "To The Homeward Bound Americans" by B. Van Vorst, Printed in France, provides an excellent recap of the activities of the Allied Expeditionary Force (A. E. F.) and their activities in France.
+This 1919 Booklet "To The Homeward Bound Americans" by B. Van Vorst, Printed in France, provides an excellent recap of the Allied Expeditionary Force (A. E. F.) and their activities in France.